Physical properties of a fan-shaped jet backlit by an X9.3 flare: Results and Discussion

 Our second slab model used the STiC code, and allowed us to fit a fan profile\footnote{The fitted fan profile was taken at around [x,y]=5,7 Mm on Fig. \ref{fig:overview}1.} from the \cair \: observations.
 This was achieved by using a profile from the nearby flare background and a slab with the thickness and density that were reported above, as is discussed in section \ref{sec:temp}.
 In Fig. \ref{fig:results2}c we can see a \cair \: flare background profile in gray and a fan profile in black.
 The dashed gray curve represents the STiC inversion made of the profile, which was then used as the input model for our fan fitting routine.
 The red curve was obtained from this input model after only modifying the temperature, LOS velocity and microturbulence of the cloud part of the model.
 The best fitted temperature for the background was between 10 and 11 kK at chromospheric heights, which matches findings from \citet{Rahul21}.
 For the slab material the best fitted temperature was around $7050 \pm 250$ K. The model also produced estimates for the slab material of LOS velocity (4.5 km s$^{-1}$) and microturbulent velocity (6 km s$-1$).
 The LOS velocity is comparable to the value found from the BCM model for this pixel of 5.5 $\pm$ 1.4 km s$^{-1}$, which increases our confidence in the temperature estimate, which is typical for chromospheric material, as was required by our assumptions for the relation between $\tau_0$ and column mass from \citet{jorrit2012}.

-\citet{carolina16} reported an average brightness temperature (the temperature of a blackbody that would produce this intensity in the wavelength of the \halpha~ line core) of 5.5 kK for a similar jet observed in \halpha, which is lower than our non-LTE inversion value, but matches exactly to two significant figures the \halpha \: brightness temperature, when calculated similarly to \citet{carolina16} using the line core of profiles from the fan.
-Our inverted temperature is lower than simulated surge temperatures of $10^5$~K or higher, however these temperatures are contested by \citet{2016nobrega} who suggests a typical value around $10^4$~K when radiative losses are considered.
+\citet{carolina16} reported an average brightness temperature (the temperature of a blackbody that would produce this intensity in the wavelength of the \halpha~ line core of 5.5 kK that was consistent over several different pixels for a similar jet observed in \halpha.
+This is lower than our NLTE inversion value, but matches the \halpha \: brightness temperature calculated using the same pixel that was employed for our inversions by looking at the \halpha ~line core intensity as described in \citet{carolina16}.
+We stress the point that although these results are consistent, since both structures are NLTE we should not assume that this brightness temperature value is a true temperature of the plasma or conclude that the NLTE plasma temperatures of the fan discussed here and the one reported in \citet{carolina16} match.
+Our inverted temperature is lower than simulated surge temperatures of $10^5$~K or higher as reported by \citet{2008Nishizuka} and \citet{2013Kayshap}, however such temperatures have been contested by \citet{2016nobrega} who suggest a typical value around $10^4$~K when radiative losses are considered.

 We note that the \halpha~ profile widths of the fan jet material in this dataset are much larger than those reported in \citet{molnar2019}.
 Extrapolating the best fit line from this work would suggest temperatures of up to 25kK for the \halpha~ profiles presented in our work.
 This is far beyond the ionization temperature of \halpha.
 The majority of broadening in the work of \citet{molnar2019} was attributed to opacity effects that happened to correlate with changes in ALMA brightness temperature.
 The relationship between the line width and plasma temperatures inferred in \citet{molnar2019} appears to break down in the context presented here.